OfficeDev/office-js-docs-pr/docs/overview/set-up-your-dev-environment.md

 There are two kinds of development environments to choose from.
 The scaffolding of Office Add-in projects that is created in the two environments is different, so if multiple people will be working on an add-in project, they must all use the same environment.

 - **Node.js environment**: Recommended.
 In this environment, your tools are installed and run at a command line.
 The server-side of the web application part of the add-in is written in JavaScript or TypeScript and is hosted in a Node.js runtime.
 There are many helpful add-in development tools in this environment, such as an Office linter and a bundler/task-runner called WebPack.
 The project creation and scaffolding tool, Yo Office, is updated frequently.
 - **Visual Studio environment**: Choose this environment only if your development computer is Windows, and you want to develop the server-side of the add-in with a .NET based language and framework, such as ASP.NET.
 The add-in project templates in Visual Studio aren't updated as frequently as those in the Node.js environment.
 Client-side code can't be debugged with the built-in Visual Studio debugger, but you can debug client-side code with your browser's development tools.
-More information is below on the **Visual Studio environment** tab.
+More information later on the **Visual Studio environment** tab.

 > [!NOTE]
 > Visual Studio for Mac doesn't include the project scaffolding templates for Office Add-ins, so if your development computer is a Mac, you should work with the Node.js environment.

-Click the tab for the environment you choose.
+Select the tab for the environment you choose.

 # [Node.js environment](#tab/yeomangenerator)